 Target Resources Disk Space Necessary for the Backup Configuration definition information The file size of backup files varies depending on the number of resources defined in the configuration definition information.
 When the number of VM guests is 1000VM, collection information temporarily becomes about 150 MB.
 It becomes less than 2 MB by compressing it.
 Please prepare the backup area referring to this size.

-Target Resources Disk Space Necessary for the Backup

 System image or cloning image Every time, when backing up, it is necessary.
 Therefore, when the backup is executed three times for instance, the capacity of image save area is three times necessary.
-For the capacity of the image storage area, refer to "2.4.2.7 Dynamic Disk Space" in the "Design Guide VE".
+For the capacity of the image storage area, refer to "6.1.2.7 Dynamic Disk Space" in the "Overview".
 Certificates Session cryptography key Definition files Image management information Home window announcement information License agreement when users are added Terms of use or terms of cancellation of L-Platform The size of the file backed up changes according to the number of files backed up.
 Please prepare the backup area referring to this size to need only the area of less than 1 MB even if these 100 files are stored by 10 KB or less any file.

-[Offline backup]

-Metering information The size increases and decreases to the file backed up in proportion to the increase and decrease at the number of resources of metering objects and the retention period of the metering log. ()
+Metering information [Offline backup] The size increases and decreases to the file backed up in proportion to the increase and decrease at the number of resources of metering objects and the retention period of the metering log. () [Online backup] 1 KB () Dashboard information The size increases and decreases to the file backed up in proportion to the increase and decrease of the number of L-Server templates and the number of tenants.

-[Online backup]

-1 KB ()

-Dashboard information The size increases and decreases to the file backed up in proportion to the increase and decrease of the number of L-Server templates and the number of tenants.
 Please prepare the backup area referring to the following formulas when there are 10 L-Server templates defined.
-When the number of tenants is 100, about 6.6 GB is necessary.

-disk space = (67.0 + (55.5 number of tenants)) 1.2 (MB)

-Usage condition information 20 MB

-The size increases and decreases to the file backed up according to the operating environment.
+When the number of tenants is 100, about 6.6 GB is necessary. disk space = $(67.0 + (55.5 \text{ number of } \text{ tenants})) 1.2 \text{ (MB)}$ Usage Condition Information 20 MB Application information The size increases and decreases to the file backed up according to the operating environment.
 Please calculate the total of the amount of disk under the control of the following directories, and prepare the backup area of the amount.

-[Windows Manager]

-- system drive\SWRBADB (If the directory exists)

-- Installation_foldet\SWRBAM

-- Installation_foldet\SWOMGR

-[Linux Manager]
+[Windows Manager] - Installation_folder\RCXCTMG\ibpmf [Linux Manager] [Linux Manager] - /var/opt/FJSVctmg-ibpmf

-Application information - /etc/opt/FJSVswrbam

-- /var/opt/FJSVswrbam

-- /var/opt/FJSVJMCMN/etc

-- /var/opt/FJSVjmcal

-- /var/opt/FJSVJOBSC

-- /var/opt/FJSVfwseo/config/JM

-- /opt/FJSVJOBSC/bin

-- /etc/mjes

-'

-Note: The backup of metering information is gathered under the control of the directory specified by the rexmgrbackup command at an off-line backup, and it is gathered in the area besides the specified directory at an online backup.
+Note: The backup of metering information is gathered under the control of the directory specified by the rcxmgrbackup command at an off-line backup, and it is gathered in the area besides the specified directory at an online backup.